All posts

 The enterprise TDM tier.
 Multi-product platforms covering masking, subsetting, virtualization, and provisioning.
 Pricing typically starts in the low-to-mid six figures per year and the deployment is measured in quarters, not weeks.
 The fit is genuine for organizations that already have prod-data flows into staging and a compliance program funded to govern them.

 A useful companion piece for teams trying to size the space is what test data looks like at enterprise scale, which covers the practical end of the spectrum the way this piece covers the category end.
-Most mid-market teams do not need the enterprise tier and will struggle to defend the spend; most do not stay happy in the DIY tier as the schema grows.
+Teams without existing prod-to-staging flows rarely need the enterprise tier and will struggle to defend the spend; most do not stay happy in the DIY tier as the schema grows.
 The middle two tiers are where the real decisions happen, and there is no single right answer — only the trade-offs of how the team wants to spend its time.
-For a regulated mid-market shop that needs CI-native generation against a live schema, Seedfast sits at the workflow end of that middle band: a CLI command pointed at a connection string.
+For a regulated shop that needs CI-native generation against a live schema, Seedfast sits at the workflow end of that middle band: a CLI command pointed at a connection string.

 How complex is the schema?
 Foreign-key depth matters more than table count.
 A 100-table schema with shallow relationships is often easier to seed than a 30-table schema with circular references.
 Past a handful of related tables, hand-written scripts and Faker-based factories tend to lose more time than they save.
 Schema-aware generation pays off proportional to relational depth.